MADHURIMA-BAG-MCA-A-2024-26-26-UEMK/C-/Readme.md

 2. Swap Two Numbers Using Pointers.
 3. Find Maximum of Two Numbers Using Pointers.
 4. Sum of Array Elements Using Pointer.

+#  Topic Array

+1. Input and Print Array Elements.
+2. Sum of Array Elements.
+3. Find Maximum Element in Array.
+4. Count Even and Odd Numbers in Array.
+5. Reverse and Display Array